What is fiat money?

 Temples had been like banks since Babylonia, because priests were seen as very honest people.
 Julius Caesar put an end to this, because things were much too honest.
 He established the first real banks and they became stinking rich in a very honest way by lending money at interest.
 Famous stable coins from that time were the gold aureus and the silver denarius.

-History fiat money
+History of fiat money

 Chinese and Mongolian paper money